 NEW YORK (TheStreet) - Consumers love chicken wings.
-Add in beer and watching football, basketball or any sporting event, and it's a combination that Buffalo Wild Wings
+Add in beer and watching football, basketball or any sporting event, and it's a combination that Buffalo Wild Wings has created its restaurant concept on.

 As the restaurant sector begins to polarize -- fast-casual and fine dining eateries are winning, while quick-service and full-service casual eateries struggle, Buffalo Wild Wings seems to be bucking the trend.
 Last night, the Minneapolis-based company reported above-consensus earnings of $1.10 a share for the fourth quarter.
 The company also surpassed expectations for same-store sales growth for both its company-owned and franchised locations.
 Still the 1000-location casual eatery fell short of expectations for overall revenue.